 Pre-order only.
 Available February 2020.

 In her quartet of novellas, Joan Frank invites readers into the inner lives of characters bewildered by love, grief, and inexplicable affinities.
-Grounded in imminently familiar scenarios—a young couple navigates an unusual friendship and an unexpected pregnancy; a woman learns of her former lover’s devastating alertness.
+A young couple navigates a strange friendship and unexpected pregnancy; a woman recalls the bizarre fallout of her former lover's fame; a lonely widow is drawn to an arrogant young man; a wealthy spiritual seeker grapples with what wealth cannot affect.
 Witty and humane, Frank taps the riches of the novella form as she writes of loneliness, friendship, loss, and the filaments of intimacy that connect us through time.

 Joan Frank is the author (with this volume) of eight books of literary fiction and two books of collected essays.
 Her last novel, All the News I Need, won the Juniper Prize for Fiction.
 Her new book of essays, Try to Get Lost: Essays on Travel and Place, won the River Teeth Nonfiction Prize.
 A MacDowell Colony Fellow and recipient of many honors, Joan also reviews literary fiction and nonfiction.
 She lives with her husband, playwright Bob Duxbury, in the North Bay Area of California.

 “Reading each of these vivid, joyful, lyrical novellas is an immersive, life-affirming experience.
 As she's done in her terrific previous books, Joan Frank offers her readers fully realized worlds and unforgettable characters.
 I felt alive and awake in the very best sense as I read these novellas—I loved every moment.”

 —Christine Sneed, author of The Virginity of Famous Men and Little-Known Facts